Compilation of Links for

 The CDC has a webpage about new respiratory viruses, including coronavirus variants.
 The CDC also has a webpage with weekly information on influenza.
 OBSOLETE: CDC weekly summary of COVID-19 activity, issued on Friday afternoon, beginning 4 April 2020 and ending 3 March 2023.

-The CDC has a webpage on percent of adult Amricans who have received current coronavirus vaccine.
+The CDC has a webpage on percent of adult Americans who have received current coronavirus vaccine.

 Symptoms of Coronavirus Infection